-An excerpt from Scene I in the first act of L’isola abbandonata by David Perez (Palermo, 1748) is a good example of very refined orchestration, with concertino passages for each instrument indicated in the score.
-Dynamic markings and effects are specified in each part so as to leave nothing for granted, to be certain to reach the result intended by the composer.
+An excerpt from Scene I in the first act of L’isola disabitata by David Perez (Lisbon 1767) is a good example of very refined orchestration, with concertino passages for each instrument indicated in the score.
+Dynamic markings and effects are specified in each part leaving nothing for granted, to be certain to reach the result intended by the composer.
 This kind of care with markings is seen in many compositions by Perez, including his opera Solimano.

 Despite this, the indication “fagotti con le viole”, which occurs several times in this scene, might be misinterpreted and literally associated with the use of full-sized bassoons (Fig. 1).
-A range from g–d’’, pianissimo high b’’, extraordinary high and long notes held over bars, agile passages in this extreme bassoon range, and jumping from the basso continuo line to viola parts is what is required from the bassoonist who has to play these parts.
+A range from g–d’’, pianissimo high b’’, extraordinary high and long notes held over bars, agile passages in this extreme bassoon range, and jumping from the basso continuo line to viola parts is what is required from the bassoonist playing these parts.

 Graphical conventions in these scores can be very controversial.
 For example, it is possible to find thousands of examples in Neapolitan music where the viola should just play the bass line, usually indicated with ‘viola’ at the beginning of the bassline, or just “Viola col basso” or “Viola col B,” as Perez does.
 In works by Vivaldi, scoring instructing the violins to play a “bassetto” part is always found written in bass clef, also when the continuo group is not playing (Fig.2).

-Obviously, this does not mean that violins or violas are playing in the bass clef range, but the bass clef is just underlining the function of the part and perhaps suggesting the right attitude to the player too.
-In Vivaldi concert RV 560 for two oboes, two clarinets and strings, the clarinets parts are written alternating violin key and bass clef through the all piece.
-Sometimes, when one clarinet is accompanying the other one, e.g. one part has a clear melodic function and the other one is like a bass part, the one with a melodic part is written in violin key and the other one in bass clef.
-(Fig. 3)
+Obviously, this does not mean that violins or violas are playing in the bass clef range, but the bass clef is just underlining the function of the part and perhaps suggesting the right attitude to the player, too.
+In Vivaldi concert RV 560 for two oboes, two clarinets and strings, the clarinets parts are written alternating violin and bass clefs throughout the whole piece.
+Sometimes, when one clarinet is accompanying the other, (e.g. one part has a clear melodic function and the other has a bass part), the melodic part is written in violin clef and the other in bass clef (Fig. 3)

-Usually what is written has to be formally correct, even if it is just a graphical convention on paper and there is another sounding result.
+Usually what is written must be formally correct, even if it is just a graphical convention on paper and there is another sounding result.
 In these scores by Perez, the “fagotti” are in fact very close to the role and the range of the violas.

 The score from Porpora’s Siface, Act III, Scena I (Rome, 1730), which clearly indicates the use of “Fagottini”, should take away any doubt about the range of these instruments.
 This is very useful because it gives a different perspective when looking at music scoring an exceptional high range for bassoon, like the one of Perez where just “Fagotti” are indicated.
-Porpora writes the “Fagottini” parts in violin clef (Fig. 4) while the viola part is “col Basso” from the beginning of the scene, with the exception of some bars.
+Porpora writes the “Fagottini” parts in violin clef (Fig. 4) while the viola part is “col Basso” from the beginning of the scene, apart from some bars.

-In conclusion, these three cases gives the opportunity to speculate that even if the range exploited by these three composers is very similar (Perez from g–d’’, Porpora from a–f’’ and Anfossi from a–e’’) a notation with violin key would suggest more a soloistic/obligato part, the bass clef indicates a role of continuo/”bassetto” and the alto clef would suggest more a concertino viola role with typical middle-part tasks.
+In conclusion, these three cases gives the opportunity to speculate that even if the range exploited by these three composers is very similar (Perez from g–d’’, Porpora from a–f’’ and Anfossi from a–e’’) a notation with violin clef would suggest more a soloistic/obligato part, the bass clef indicates a role of continuo/”bassetto”, and the alto clef would suggest a concertino viola role with typical middle-part tasks.